tintin10q/headless-henk/README.md

 **Again, you start the client with `poetry run gaanmetdiebanaan`**

+After you run the installation script you still have to add poetry to your path.

 ## Run Henk with Docker

 There is also a docker available at: [ghcr.io/tintin10q/headless-henk:latest](ghcr.io/tintin10q/headless-henk:latest).